nihaarn97/Nihaar-Portfolio/README.md

 Hi!
-I'm Nihaar, a 24yr old Software Engineer and this is my journey in the field of Data Science and Machine Learning<br>
+I'm Nihaar, a 25yr old Graduate Student at Indiana University Bloomington and this is my journey in the field of Data Science and Machine Learning<br>
 (Project names below are linked to their notebooks.
 Headings are linked to their repositories)

 ---